 Wetsuits are designed to be flexible so that the child can move comfortably both in the water and onshore.
 Short sleeve wetsuits increase the child’s arm mobility.

 Although originally invented for cold water diving, there are now wetsuits designed for warmer water.
 Sometimes called a shorty, this style has short sleeves and short pants.
-It goes over the child's regular swim suit and act as protection barrier for the child's skin where the BCD is secured to his torso.
+It goes over the child’s regular swimsuit and acts as a protective barrier for the child’s skin where the BCD is secured to his torso.

 In cold water, the warm water shorty can be used over any full one-piece wetsuit to give an extra layer of thermal protection.